olcf-tutorials/NVMe/README.md

 Here there are some changes:
 * You need to declare the alloc_flags NVME
 * If you want to copy either into/from NVME, you need to use the jsrun command, it is not available from the login node otherwise.
-* We copy the data from NVMe, one process per compute node, so, per NVMe device and we save them in a fodler with timestamp to avoid overwriting
+* We copy the data from NVMe, one process per compute node, so, per NVMe device and we save them in a fold  er with timestamp to avoid overwriting
 * The copy from NVme, takes time, that's why the time limit for the NVMe job could be longer than the GPFS job in some cases.
 * Delete your data to avoid fill in your space.